Josephson diode effect in one-dimensional quantum wires connected to superconductors with mixed singlet-triplet pairing

 The charge is conserved in the quantum wire, and hence the charge current can be calculated in the quantum wire.
-We calculate the charge current using current operator defined at the bond connecting the quantum wire to the superconductor defined by $\hat J = it (\Psi^{\dagger}_{L_{s}+1}\Psi_{L_s}-{h.c.})$.
+We calculate the charge current using current operator defined at the bond connecting the quantum wire to the superconductor defined by $\hat J = it e(\Psi^{\dagger}_{L_{s}+1}\Psi_{L_s}-{h.c.})$.
 Current carried by the occupied states are summed over to get the total current $J$.

-{\it Results .-} We performed the calculations using parameter values close to those found in experiments~\cite{cayao24diode,Lutchyn2018}.
+{\it Results .-} We performed the calculations using parameter values close to those found in experiments~\cite{rainis2013,Lutchyn2018,cayao24diode}.
+Parameters take following realistic values for InAs or InSb quantum wires~\cite{rainis2013,Lutchyn2018,cayao24diode}: $t=40meV$ (which can be calculated from $t=\hbar^2/2m^*a^2$ and using the values $m^*=0.02m_e$ for the effective mass, $m_e$ being the electron mass and $a=10nm$, the effective lattice spacing), $\mu_s=\mu_0=-1.875t$ (but $\mu_0$ can be varied by application of a gate voltage to the central quantum wire), $\al=2meV=0.05t$, $\De_s=0.5meV=0.0125t$ (for superconductors like NbTiN), $\De_t=0.5meV=0.0125t$ (for BiPd~\cite{Sun2015}, but can vary depending on the choice of superconductor), Zeeman energy has a magnitude of $b=0.6meV=0.015t$ for a magnetic field of $1T$ (assuming a value of 10 for the $g$-factor).
 Fig.~\ref{fig:cpr} shows CPR for different values of the triplet pairing amplitude, $\Delta_t$, while keeping $\mu_s=\mu_0=-1.875t$, $\alpha=0.05t$, $\Delta_s=0.0125t$, $b=0.015t$, $\theta=0$, and $L_s=L_q=20$ fixed.
 The figure legend displays the corresponding values of $(\Delta_t/\Delta_s, \gamma)$.
 As $\Delta_t$ increases, the diode effect coefficient $\gamma$ also increases in magnitude.
-In the limit $\Delta_t \to 0$, $\gamma$ approaches zero, indicating that the diode effect is driven by a nonzero triplet pairing amplitude, $\Delta_t$.
+In the limit $\Delta_t \to 0$, $\gamma$ approaches zero, indicating that the diode effect is rooted in a nonzero triplet pairing amplitude, $\Delta_t$.
 JDE is always accompanied by anomalous Josephson effect in our study.

 In the pure singlet phase of the superconductor, the diode effect is absent.
 This is because the modes that carry Josephson current in the central quantum wire can be decomposed into two sectors: (i) up-spin electron and down-spin hole, and (ii) down-spin electron and up-spin hole.
 In each sector, the dynamical phase accumulated by the pair of states—right-moving electron and left-moving hole (which carry current in the forward direction)—is the same as that accumulated by the left-moving electron and right-moving hole (which carry current in the backward direction), as shown in Fig.~\ref{fig:phase-eh}(a).
 These two pairs of states carry currents in opposite directions, resulting in the absence of the diode effect when the superconductors are purely in the singlet phase.